3.2 Collaboration

 illustration 44: intentions + own ability

 The framework (Friendly and Fair) requires everyone to show good intentions.
 A framework allows everyone to focus and talents flourish.
 Without a framework, talents can also reveal themselves in negative ways (the right of the strongest, who has the power?
 Who has the biggest mouth?).
-Being able to collaborate depends on a framework and on your reinforcing positive behaviour when a student disrupts a lesson.

 2.4 Social capital